-[Date of Report] Secre etary, [insert SPC advisory committee r eports to] Re: [Year] Annual Report - [insert nan (File No. CK) ne of advisory committee] advice (the Committee) is to provide The Committee provides • List topics Com mittee Membership Memb pership on the Committee for the year Year] was as follows: • List members

-Work Plan Goals and Accomplishments

-The work plan goals of the Committee in [Year] were as follows.
+[Date of Neport Secretary, [insert SPC advisory committee reports to] Re: [YEAR] Annual Report - [insert name of advisory committee] (File No. CK) The mandate of the (the Committee) is to provide advice or matters relating to The Committee provides guidance on a variety of topics including: List topics Committee Membership Membership on the Committee for the year [YEAR] was as follows: List members Work Plan Goals and Accomplishments The work plan goals of the Committee in [YEAR] were as follows.
 Under each goal, a summary of the accomplishments of the Committee is provided.
-In addition, Appendix 1 provides a summary of key topics and resolutions by meeting, and Appendix 2 provides a summary of [Year] expenditures.

-In addition, the following were also completed by the Committee:

-[Insert any additional matters the committee wishes to report on.]

-[Year] Reports and Communications
+In addition, Appendix 1 provides a summary of key topics and resolutions by meeting, and Appendix 2 provides a summary of [YEAR] expenditures.
+In addition, the following were also completed by the Committee: [Insert any additional matters the committee wishes to report on.]
+[YEAR] Reports and Communications